 qBEAR notation

 To represent the motif model in a graphic way, we can report it in the Logo representation, with the software webLogo (1).
-The BEAR alphabet contains 85 characters many of which are not alphanumeric and the yield in a Logo image is unfeasible, thus we defined a grouping for the structural characters, named quick BEAR (qBEAR).
-The mapping in table shows the correspondence between BEAR and qBEAR characters (upper or lower case is equivalent for the latter).
+The BEAR alphabet contains 85 characters, many of which are not alphanumeric and the yield in a Logo image is unfeasible, thus we defined a grouping for the structural characters, named quick BEAR (qBEAR).
+The mapping in table S1 shows the correspondence between BEAR and qBEAR characters (upper or lower case is equivalent for the latter).